5afe/safe-react-components/README.md

 ## Integration

-This library make use of [material-ui](https://material-ui.com/) as a peerDependency, it means you must install it in your Safe-app.
-Make sure to provide the same version as the one being use by the current version of this library.
+This library makes use of [material-ui](https://material-ui.com/) as a `peerDependency`, it means you must install it in your Safe-app.
+Make sure to provide the same version as the one being used by the current version of this library.

 Once everything is installed, you have to instantiate a [ThemeProvider](https://styled-components.com/docs/api#themeprovider) from [styled-components](https://@gnosis.pm/safe-react-components/).